prod-feng/conda-enrironment-module/README.md

 conda activate command will change the default $PATH of "/apps/anaconda3/bin" to the new conda env of "alpha" here to "/apps/anaconda3/envs/alphafold/bin".

-While at the same time, module command will use it's own varaible named "$PATH_modshare" to track it's original "$PATH".
+While at the same time, module command will use it's own variable named "$PATH_modshare" to track it's original "$PATH".

 So here what happens is: conda avtivate changed $PATH, but not "$PATH_modshare"; then when you try to use "module" command to load/rm a module environment, the error occurs.